 Severe weather can occur any time of the year in the South, so we need to be prepared at all times.

-Keep in mind that some severe thunderstorms can be just as destructive as some tornadoes.
+Keep in mind that severe thunderstorms can contain straight-line winds that are as destructive as some tornadoes.
 Take cover from severe thunderstorm warnings just as you would a tornado.

 Know the difference between a watch and a warning.

 Make sure you stay tuned to Meteorologist Mark in the days leading up the storms and during the storms.
 Rely on me to prepare you before and during the event.
 Rely on the NWS to issue warnings during the event, as only they can officially issue warnings.

 Before the Storm

 Get a weather radio.
 I recommend a Midland weather radio.
 They are available on Amazon, Walmart, and at Midland Weather Radio’s site.
 It’s not uncommon for radios to be unavailable in the spring months, so order yours before everyone else does.

 Have multiple ways to get warnings.
 Have a weather radio, an app, radio, tv, someone to call/text.